jnoliv/Advent-of-Haskell/README.md

 Extra things to do apart from completing missing puzzles:

 * Go through 2015 for potential improvements
+* Improvements on 2016:
+  * Day 09: can the call to `parseWrapper` be removed from inside the parser?
 * Improvements on 2020:
   * Day 07: would Data.Graph work?
   * Day 14: it looks bad, can it be improved?